mvit777/BikeShop/BikeShop.BlazorComponents/README.md

 After submitting a newly created bike or updating an existing one we want to give the user a visual feedback that something happened.
 For the purpose we could once again use our alert giving it the alert-success class turning it into a toast-like message.
 But since recent releases of Bootstrap ship with a proper Toast component this is what you are going to use.
 As usual we begin wrapping Bootstrap Toast component in our [own component](https://github.com/mvit777/BikeShop/blob/master/BikeShop.BlazorComponents/Components/Toast.razor) and [code behind](https://github.com/mvit777/BikeShop/blob/master/BikeShop.BlazorComponents/Components/Toast.cs).

-Since I'm sure this component is gonna be used by almost any "page" through out the app, I want to make it globally available..
+Since I'm sure this component is gonna be used by almost any "page" through out the app, I want to make it globally available.
+The most straight-forward way I found to do so is putting it somewhere in the ```*MainLayout.razor*```

 ## Taking advantage of Blazor/.NET 6 new features
 ** The double pane component